When accepting or handing over a firearm from one person to another, the weapon should be?

 When it comes to firearms, EVERYONE should be in the mindset of “safety first.”
 There are many people who handle firearms without receiving weapons handling training.

-I can’t tell you how many times I’ve witnessed people taking hold of a handgun and immediately placing their finger into the trigger.
-It endangers the person and everyone around them.
+Many people have a tendency of taking hold of a handgun and immediately placing their finger into the trigger.
+This endangers the person and everyone around them.

 Here’s a quick step by step on how to safely hand over a weapon.
 (You will watch the person perform these actions to visually verify the weapon is safe before receiving it.)

-When handing over a weapon, be sure you’re in a safe place, with the firearm pointed in a safe direction.
+When handing over a weapon, be sure you’re in a secure place, with the firearm pointed in a safe direction.

 Slide and lock the upper receiver to unchamber the round.
 Visually and physically check and ensure there is no round in the chamber or magazine inserted.
 (I personally use my finger to physically make sure).